Honda NT650

-The Honda Hawk GT (NT650) motorcycle was designated as model RC31 and was designed by Toshiaki Kishi, and was the second Honda with "Pro-Arm" suspension bike after the RC30 VFR750R.
-The RC model designation is for bikes up to 750 cc, though the Honda Pacific Coast (PC800) has an engine of more than 750 cc and a model designation of RC34.
+The Honda Hawk GT (NT650) motorcycle was designated as model RC31 and was designed by Toshiaki Kishi, and was the second Honda bike with "Pro-Arm" suspension after the RC30 VFR750R.

 The Hawk GT is one of the first modern naked bikes along with the Yamaha SRX, which were both released several years before the Ducati Monster and eventually the Suzuki SV650.
 The Hawk GT is often described as a cult bike.

 North American model

 The US model NT650, Hawk GT 647, RC31 was introduced in 1988 and produced through 1991.
 It has an aluminium box frame with the separate rear frame bolted on, and a chain-drive, single-sided swingarm.

 Priced above other entry-level models and only slightly below many 600 cc sport bikes, the Hawk GT did not sell well in American markets.

 There are only very minor changes between the 1988 model year and the 1989-1991 model years.
 In 1989, the front suspension damper rods were changed to have only two (rather than four for the 1988) holes.
 The front brake calipers were also changed to have screw-on covers over the mounting pins.
 In 1991, the oil lines were run internally through the engine, rather than externally.
 The Canadian model was identical to the US model except for the colors.
 In the US, the 1988 model was offered in Tempest Gray and Tanzanite Blue.
 In subsequent years, Bright Red only was offered in the US.

 The 1988 model had a wet weight of 412 lb.
 The 650 cc engine had a claimed output of 58 hp @ 5000 rpm.